EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 In order to add automated tests, the first step is to organize our project so that it supports them.
 Let's do that next.

-# Organizing the source code to allow for automated testing
+### Organizing the source code to allow for automated testing

 In general, the source code of most real world .NET applications is organized as one or more "projects" under one "solution".
-Simply put, a solution is a collection of related projects.
-And a project is something that produces a deployment artifact.
-That is, a library (i.e. a `*.dll` file) or something that can be executed like a console or web app.
+A solution is a collection of related projects, and a project is something that produces a deployment artifact.
+An artifact is a library (i.e. a `*.dll` file) or something that can be executed like a console or web app.

-Our sample app is a stand-alone ["webapi" project](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio-code).
-Meaning that it's not within a solution.
-For automated tests however, we need to create a new project, parallel to the existing one, that's dedicated to tests.
-This means that we need a solution to contain and relate those two projects.

-That means that we need to reorganize the sample app's source code in order to comply with the "one solution and two projects" structure that I just described.
+Our sample app is a stand-alone ["webapi" project](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio-code), meaning that it's not within a solution.
+For automated tests, however, we need to create a new project for tests, parallel to our main one.
+Now that we have two projects instead of one, we need to reorganize the sample app's source code to comply with the "projects in a solution" structure I mentioned earlier.

 Let's start by moving all the files in the root directory into a new `VehicleQuotes` directory.
 That's one project.
 Then, we create a new automated tests project by running the following, still from the root directory: